wmduggan41/IS601.NJIT/README.md

 ![Markdown Here logo](https://www.dugcampbell.com/wp-content/uploads/2018/11/brief-history-of-the-internet.jpg)

-This project is intended to educate individuals looking to gain an introduction level of the development of ethernet and computer networking history and principals throught the decades.
+*This page is intended to educate individuals looking to gain an introduction level of the development of ethernet and computer networking history and principals throught the decades.*

-General info
+### General info:

 Description: Historic breakdown of the evolution through the decades and stages.

-Key words: Tim berner lee, World Wide web, Arpanet, Robert Metcalf, Pierre Omidyar and Jeff Bezos
+Key words: Tim Berner Lee, World Wide web, Arpanet, Robert Metcalf, Bill Gates, Pierre Omidyar and Jeff Bezos

 Website title: The Internet: From birth to boom